Leeds Pharmacy Access to Self Care (ASC)

 • Double vision (Diplopia)

-This service is open to adults and children registered with a GP practice in Leeds and access to this service is only available by calling 0300 303 4922.
+This service is open to adults and children registered with a GP practice in Leeds and access to this service is only available by calling 0303 330 0280 (please note, this is a new telephone number as of September 2025).
 See the CUES leaflet below for further information.

 Minor Illness Resource Hub